Order-Optimal Sequential 1-Bit Mean Estimation in General Tail Regimes: Lower Bounds and Adaptivity Gap

 Using~\eqref{eq: P_0(S) bound}--\eqref{eq: |barP-P_0| bound}, alongside the standard inequality $D_{\mathrm{KL}}( \mathrm{Bern}(p) \,\|\, \mathrm{Bern}(q) ) \le \frac{(p-q)^2}{q(1-q)}$ and the condition $P_0(S) \le 1/2$, we obtain:

-\textbf{Step 4 (Adaptive protocol and chain rule):} While the estimator's sequential querying strategy may be randomized, Yao's minimax principle states that the worst-case error of any randomized algorithm over $\{D_0, \bar{D}\}$ is lower-bounded by the average error of the optimal deterministic algorithm under a uniform prior over $\{D_0, \bar{D}\}$.
-Therefore, to establish our lower bound, we may assume without loss of generality that the algorithm is deterministic.
+\textbf{Step 4 (Adaptive Protocol and Chain Rule):} While the estimator's sequential querying strategy may be randomized, Yao's minimax principle states that the worst-case error probability of any randomized algorithm over $\{D_0, \bar{D}\}$ is lower-bounded by the average error probability of the optimal deterministic algorithm under a uniform prior over $\{D_0, \bar{D}\}$.
+Therefore, to establish our lower bound, we may assume without loss of generality that the algorithm is deterministic (in the choice of what query to make at each time step given the information received so far, and in the procedure for forming the final estimate).

 Under a deterministic algorithm, each measurable query set $S_t$ is a fixed function of the past 1-bit responses $Y^{t-1} = (Y_1, \dots, Y_{t-1})$.
 Denote by $P_{0, n}$ and $\bar{P}_{n}$ the joint distributions of the $n$-length response transcript under $D_0$ and $\bar D$, respectively.
 By the chain rule for KL divergence (see \cite[Theorem 2.16(c)]{Polyanskiy_Wu_2025}), we have: